nyaberimauti/telecom-churn-prediction/README.md

- # telecom-churn-prediction

 # Telecom Churn Prediction
 ## Project Overview
-#### A Churn is someone who stops to use a given service.
-The goal of this project is to predict churn, and what may be features that can lead to customer churning.
-Accurately predicting, will help business owners to find insights and come up with a marketing strategy.
-This will help them to understand ways they can retain customers for profitability
+Churn refers to customers who discontinue using a particular service.
+The objective of this project is to predict churn and identify the features that contribute to customer attrition.
+Accurately predicting churn can provide valuable insights to business owners, enabling them to develop effective marketing strategies and enhance customer retention efforts for improved profitability.

 ## Components
- `Jupyter Notebook` The Jupyter Notebook is our key deliverable and contains details of our approach and methodology, data cleaning, exploratory data analysis, and model building and validation.

-`Presentation` The presentation gives a high-level overview of our approach, findings, and recommendations for non-technical stakeholders.
-It is aimed to be between 5 and 10 minutes long.

-`Data`

-The dataset can be found in the file `telecom-churn.csv` in the Data folder, in this repository.
-It was originally provided in the following repository.
+**Jupyter Notebook**

+**Presentation**

+**Data**

-## Technologies/ Packages
+## Technologies/Packages
+The project leverages several technologies and Python packages, including:

 - Python  version: 3.6.9
 - Matplotlib version: 3.1.3